JKSM To Hold Azadi Million March On Oct 19 To Express Solidarity With Kashmiris - UrduPoint

 JKSM To Hold 'Azadi Million March' On Oct 19 To Express Solidarity With Kashmiris

-The rally would be taken out from D-Chowk to Centaurus Mall, hoisting the biggest five-kilometer long flag of Azad Jammu and Kashmir, JKSM chairperson Uzma Gul said Friday in a press release.
+The rally would be taken out from D-Chowk to Centaurus Mall, hoisting the biggest five-kilometer long flag of Azad Jammu and Kashmir, JKSM chairperson Uzma Gul said on Monday.

 "It will be the world's biggest flag," she said, adding officials from international origination of Guinness World Records were expected to attend the event.